State and Local Budget Shortfalls Adding to Potential Election Chaos

 The situation is dire enough, but it could be made significantly worse by state and local government budget cuts that give already overwhelmed election officials new headaches, as Reuters reports:

 A Michigan town wants machines to speed up counting of absentee ballots.
 In Ohio, officials want to equip polling places so voters and poll workers feel safe from the coronavirus.
 Georgia officials, rattled by a chaotic election last month, want to send voters forms so they can request absentee ballots more easily.
-In all three cases, the money is not there to make it happen, say local officials responsible for running elections in the states - any one of which could determine who wins the Nov.
-3 presidential election. …
+In all three cases, the money is not there to make it happen, say local officials responsible for running elections in the states — any one of which could determine who wins the Nov.
+3 presidential election …

 [I]nstead of receiving more money for the all-important contest between Republican President Donald Trump and Democrat Joe Biden, officials face budget cuts after tax revenues plunged in the virus-stricken economy, two dozen election officials across several battleground states told Reuters.